remnrem/luna-doc/docs/updates.md

- - added `min` and `max` options to `MINMAX`, to clip EDF physical min/max values; can specify both or either; other wise `MINMAX` sets all `sig` channels to the be same PMIN/PMAX and DMIN/DMAX.
+ - added `min` and `max` options to `MINMAX`, to clip EDF physical min/max values; can specify both or either; other wise `MINMAX` sets all `sig` channels to the same PMIN/PMAX and DMIN/DMAX.
 If `force` is specified with `min` or `max` then that value is always set; otherwise, the physical min/max values are only changed if they are smaller, i.e. clipping, not expanding the min/max range